lisnyaknikita/mini-notion/README.md

-Welcome!
+# miNotion

-This is miniNotion app.
+### This is miNotion app.
 In this app you can create, edit and delete notes, create To-do list and journaling.

-Technologies:
+##### Technologies:

--React, TS;
+- React, TS;

--Redux Toolkit, RTK Query;
+- Redux Toolkit, RTK Query;

--React Hook Form;
+- React Hook Form;

--react-router-dom;
+- react-router-dom;

--React quill(editor for notes and journaling);
+- React quill(editor for notes and journaling);

--Vite
+##### Capabilities:

+- Creating your own notes, deleting and editing them;
+- Creating a task list, checking them off as completed, deleting tasks;
+-  In the Journaling folder, you can vent without fear of it being saved, as everything written will be cleared upon exiting the folder

+### This application works on both phones and tablets as well as larger monitors.